Tonks89/Tonks89.github.io/software/index.md

 Click [here](/share/Arachnis20.zip) to download the latest verion of the interface.

 ## Toolbox for the simulation of the kinematics and sensors of mobile robots

-### Description

 Authors: Ana Lucia Cruz & Ekaterina Peshkova
 A toolbox in MATLAB/Simulink, containing: